Measurement of differential ZZ + jets production cross sections in pp collisions at $\sqrt{s}$ = 13 TeV: Data and Monte Carlo samples

 The data sample used in this analysis was recorded by the CMS experiment in 2016, 2017, and 2018, corresponding to 36.3, 41.5, and 59.7\fbinv of integrated luminosities, respectively.
 The details of the luminosity measurement are described in Refs.~\cite{CMS:LUM-17-003,CMS:LUM-17-004,CMS:LUM-18-002}.

 The Monte Carlo (MC) simulation used for this analysis can be divided into signal and background samples.
 The $\ZZ$ signal production via quark-antiquark annihilation is simulated at next-to-leading order (NLO) in QCD with \MGvATNLO v2.4.2~\cite{MGatNLO} and \POWHEG~2.0 \cite{Alioli:2010xd,Alioli:2008gx,Nason:2004rx,Frixione:2007vw}.
-The \MGvATNLO sample is used as the nominal $\qq \to \ZZ$ sample in reconstruction-level distributions and for unfolding, because this sample is expected to describe data better since it merges the 0-jet and 1-jet NLO processes, whereas the \POWHEG sample is inclusive in the number of jets.
+The \MGvATNLO sample is used as the nominal $\qq \to \ZZ$ sample in reconstruction-level distributions and for unfolding, because this sample is expected to describe data better than \POWHEG since it merges the 0-jet and 1-jet NLO processes, whereas the \POWHEG sample is simulated at NLO accuracy for 0-jet and LO accuracy for 1-jet processes.
 The $\Pg\Pg \! \to \! \ZZ$ process is simulated at leading order (LO) with \MCFM v7.0~\cite{Campbell:2010ff}.
 The cross sections of these samples are normalized to the cross sections calculated at NNLO in QCD for $\qq \to \ZZ$ ($K$ factor of 1.1)~\cite{Cascioli:2014yka} and at NLO in QCD for $\Pg\Pg \to \ZZ$ ($K$ factor of 1.7)~\cite{Caola:2015psa}.
 The production processes via SM Higgs boson production and decay (specifically $\Pg\Pg \to \PH \to \ZZ$) are simulated with \POWHEG at NLO.
 Electroweak $\ZZ$ production in association with two jets is simulated with \MGvATNLO~\cite{MGatNLO} at LO.
 The nominal SM signal predictions are derived from the \MGvATNLO $\qq \to \ZZ$ sample, the \MCFM $\Pg\Pg \to \ZZ$ sample, and the \MGvATNLO EW production sample, which includes vector boson fusion Higgs boson contributions and their interference with non-Higgs boson EW production, and the \POWHEG $\PH \to \ZZ$ sample.

 Simulated events for the irreducible background processes containing four prompt leptons in the final state, such as $\ttbar\PZ$, $\PW\PW\PZ$, $\PW\PZ\PZ$, and $\PZ\PZ\PZ$, where the last three are combined and denoted as VVV, are simulated with \MGvATNLO at LO ($\ttbar\PZ$) and NLO (VVV).